basifat/simplecontent/03-content-style-guide.md

 ### Use short paragraphs.

-Break down longer paragraphs into one or two sentence paragraphs.
+Break down longer paragraphs into one or two-sentence paragraphs.
 Walls of text will make your readers abandon your tutorial or switch to “skimming” mode.

 ### Write in Second Person